purescript/documentation/language/Syntax.md

 Operators in PureScript are just regular binary functions.
 In particular, no operators are built into the language; an overview of operators defined in libraries such as the `Prelude` is therefore outside the scope of this reference.

-Operators can be defined by providing an operator alias for an existing function (which must be binary, i.e. of the form `a -> b -> c`).
+Operators can be defined by providing an operator alias for an existing function (which must be binary, i.e. its type must be of the form `a -> b -> c`).
 For example:

 ``` purescript
 data List a = Nil | Cons a (List a)